GL-Li/summaries/linux/linux_bash_fundmentals.md

 # Linux environment

-## export: set up environmental variables
+## Environmental variables
-To create a new environment variable or send an existing variable to global environment.
-The environment variable is available to all sub-session.
+`export`: to create a new environment variable or send an existing variable to global environment.
+The environment variable is available to all sub-sessions.

 ```bash
 # create a new environment variable